Kim Chiu: Philanthropic works

 Chiu uses her media influence to promote various causes.
 She began partnership with GlaxoSmithKline for its yearly asthma awareness campaigns, Win Against Asthma, after battling asthma as a child.
 Chiu has since participated in disaster relief organizations such as Philippine National Red Cross and Sagip Kapamilya.
 She joined the PETA campaign "Free Mali" along with Xian Lim.
 Chiu made a video plea for Mali, asking that she be moved to a sanctuary for the sake of her well-being.
 In August 2012, she and Lim spearheaded a relief operation in Marikina.
 Chiu was heavily involved with relief efforts for Typhoon Yolanda via the Red Cross, which had affected parts of her hometown.
 Aside from giving food and water, she also held week-long clothes auctions to raise money for Typhoon victims.

 By 2013, it was also revealed that the actress was involved with regularly funding Isla Pulo, an impoverished community of 1,000 inhabitants in Manila Bay, Philippines.

 Business

-In October 2022, Chiu launched her bag business, House of Little Bunny Philippines.
-It's an online shop selling handbags of which Kim is known for.
+In October 2022, Chiu launched her bag business, House of Little Bunny Philippines, an online shop selling leather handbags.
+In December 2025, Chiu filed a criminal complaint for qualified theft against her sister Lakambini after discovering financial discrepancies in their business; Lakambini was part of the management of the company.

-In middle of 2023, it was revealed in one of Kim's endorsement media conference that the actress owned a commercial building in Cagayan de Oro.
+In mid-2023, it was publicly revealed that Chiu had owned a commercial building in Cagayan de Oro.